Nikeshbajaj/pylfsr/docs/source/api_fun.rst

 --------------------

-*lempel_ziv_complexity(seq):*
+***lempel_ziv_complexity(seq):***

    Lempel-Ziv Complexity.

    It is defined as the number of different patterns exists in a given stream.

    As an example:
    s = '1001111011000010'
    patterns ==> 1, 0, 01, 11, 10, 110, 00, 010
    #patterns = 8

    Parameters:

       seq: as string of sequence, could be binary or any other

    Returns:

       lc: number of different patterns in LZ dictionary

-*lempel_ziv_patterns(seq)*
+--

+***lempel_ziv_patterns(seq)***:

    Lempel-Ziv patterns.

    It is defined as a set of different patterns exists in a given sequence.

    As an example:
    s = '1001111011000010'
    patterns ==> 1, 0, 01, 11, 10, 110, 00, 010

    Parameters:
       seq: as string of sequence, could be binary or any other

    Returns:

       dictionary of all the LZ patterns in given sequence